ScopeDock support / Knowledge base

 Choose the feedback type before sending

-Use compatibility issue for device detection or protocol behavior, setup issue for permission or first-preview blockers, and feature request when the current workflow works but needs a new capability.
+Use compatibility issue for device detection or protocol behavior, setup issue for macOS permission or first-preview blockers, and feature request when the current workflow works but needs a new capability.

 Step 5